wadehuber/codeexamples/c/c2/README.md

 ### pointer_review.c

 [Video](https://youtu.be/oGiUw35seyE) (23:10) - *Overview of pointer usage in C*
 This file has several different examples of using pointers, including an example of using malloc to allocate memory.
-T

 ## Strings & Pointers